MacDiarmid Institute for Advanced Materials and Nanotechnology: Awards

-From 2004 to 2008, the MacDiarmid Institute sponsored the annual Young Scientist of the Year awards for up-and-coming scientists and researchers in New Zealand, organised by the Foundation for Research, Science and Technology.
-These awards replaced the FiRST Scholarship Awards, and were replaced by the Prime Minister's MacDiarmid Emerging Scientist Prize.
+From 2004 to 2008, the MacDiarmid Institute was a sponsor of the annual MacDiarmid Young Scientist of the Year awards for up-and-coming scientists and researchers in New Zealand receiving a scholarship from the Foundation for Research, Science and Technology.
+The winner travelled to Washington, D.C. to meet the winners of the equivalent prize awarded by the American Association for the Advancement of Science.
+These awards replaced the FiRST Scholarship Awards, and were in 2009 replaced by the Prime Minister's MacDiarmid Emerging Scientist Prize, won that year by John Watt at Victoria University of Wellington.